letsgogeeky/transcendence/backend/auth/readme.md

    Register

 2. POST /login Login User
    Login with username+password.

+    GET /login/google
+    Will redirect to google login.
+If google login is valid but user email is not registered, error is thrown ("No account found with this Google email.
+Please sign up first.")
+    If email is already registered, but this is the first time they try logging in with google, they will get the gooleToken in the response, that they need to send to /login/link-google together with their password to confirm linking Google login.
+Only after that will they be able to use remote login seamlessly.

-It will return UserId and authToken.
+    Both will return UserId and authToken.
 If 2FA is disabled (default) this token is sufficient.
 It should be sent in all future request headers, as Authorization: Bearer {{authToken}}
     sets refreshToken cookie.
 Whenever the request has an expired access token, 401 { error: 'Token expired' } will be sent.
 Then the frontend needs to initiate refresh, by POST to /refresh

+    POST /login/link-google
+    Send gooleToken and password to link Google account

     POST /refresh
     Verifies the refresh token sent as cookie.
 If valid, sends new authToken.